Hatzigiannis Mexis: Biography

-His father was Theodoros Mexis, an Albanian chieftain of Labovë.
-Due to the persecutions of the Turks, he fled to Leonidio in Kynouria and then to Spetses.
+His father was Theodoros Mexis(Meksi in Albanian), an Albanian chieftain of Labovë.
+His family descend from the noble Meksi family.
+Due to the persecutions of the Ottomans, he fled to Leonidio in Kynouria and then to Spetses.
 Ioannis was the first-born, his younger brother was Thodorakis Mexis.
 Near the end of the 1790s, Ioannis Mexis traveled to the Holy Lands and from then on he took the surname Hatzis and is referred to as Hatzigiannis.
 He was active in trade and the sea from a young age with great success due to his resourcefulness and risk-taking nature.

 Hatzigiannis Mexis had become a member of the Filiki Eteria and was the leader of the aristocratic section of Spetses who did not want to participate in the Greek Revolution of 1821.
 But immediately after the start of the revolution, he reconciled with the leader of the popular party Botasi and together they raised the flag of the Greek revolution in Spetses, and he urged Hydra and Psara to do the same and became one of its most ardent supporters and organizers her.
 He brought out four of his ships in the joint fight, "Themistocles", "Epaminondas", "Leonidas" and "Pericles".
 All four were well equipped.
 Other ships of Mexi, in which he had a share, took part in the fight.

 But he was also distinguished for his imposing and esteemed physiognomy, his determination, his activity and his courage.
 He personally took part in the various battles and was a delegate to the 1st National Assembly of Epidaurus and the 2nd National Assembly of Astros.
 When the Revolution ended, he was elected State Counselor, Senator and Plenipotentiary from Spetses.
 Otto of Greece honored him with the Golden Cross.